-Film models are generated by initially placing straight CNTs and aC particles at random positions and orientations within a large simulation box, corresponding to a low-density initial configuration.
-The dimensions $x = 200~\mathrm{nm}$ and $y=200~\mathrm{nm}$ remain fixed throughout the procedure, while only the dimension $z$ is varied during compression.
-The system is confined between two parallel repulsive walls in the $z$ direction, whose interactions with the particles are described by a 12-6 Lennard-Jones potentials.
+CNT film models were created by placing straight CNTs and aC particles at random positions and orientations within a large simulation box, corresponding to a low-density initial configuration.
+The lateral dimensions of the box $x = 200~\mathrm{nm}$ and $y=200~\mathrm{nm}$ remained fixed throughout the procedure, while the $z$ dimension was varied during compression to create a dense film.
+The system was confined between two parallel repulsive walls in the $z$ direction, whose interactions with the particles were described by a 12-6 Lennard-Jones potential.
 These walls represent the physical confinement imposed by the top and bottom electrodes.
 Periodic boundary conditions (PBCs) are applied only in the $xy$-plane.

-To reach the target film density of either 0.3 or 0.6~g$\cdot$cm$^{-3}$, vertical downward forces are applied to all entities in the initially expanded box while gradually moving downward the upper wall (see SI for a description of the compression protocol).
+To reach the target film density of either 0.3 or 0.6~g$\cdot$cm$^{-3}$, vertical downward forces are applied to all entities in the simulation box while gradually moving downward the upper wall (see SI for a description of the compression protocol).
 The dynamics of all particles is integrated in the canonical ($NVT$) ensemble, with the temperature controlled by a Nosé-Hoover thermostat set at $T=300~\mathrm{K}$.
 Once the desired volume is reached, the system is equilibrated at constant temperature until the total energy fluctuates around a steady negative value, after which a final energy minimization is performed to reach a local minimum.
 This procedure produces a single-layer CNT film contained within a $200 \times 200 \times 20 ~\mathrm{nm}^3$ simulation box.

-Multi-layer films are generated by first equilibrating four low-density layers which are then stacked together before the compression protocol (see SI), thereby yielding films with the identical overall dimensions and density that their single-layer counterparts.
+Multilayer films are generated by first equilibrating four low-density layers which are then stacked together before the compression protocol is applied (see SI), thereby yielding films with the identical overall dimensions and density as their single-layer counterparts.
 As discussed in section~\ref{sec:results}, structures with higher density and CNT diameter are more difficult to compact.
 For these cases, several compression-decompression cycles with intermediate annealing stages at elevated temperature were required to reach the desired volume.